eunos-1128/openstructure/modules/doc/actions.rst

                           filepath if not given.
     -of {json,csv}, --out-format {json,csv}, --output-format {json,csv}
-                          Output format, JSON or CSV, in lowercase. default: json -mb MODEL_BIOUNIT, --model-biounit MODEL_BIOUNIT
+                          Output format, JSON or CSV, in lowercase. default: json -csvm, --by-model-ligand, --by-model-ligand-output
+                          For CSV output, this flag changes the output so that each line reports one model ligand, instead of a reference ligand.
+Has no effect with JSON output.
+    -mb MODEL_BIOUNIT, --model-biounit MODEL_BIOUNIT
                           Only has an effect if model is in mmcif format.
 By default, the asymmetric unit (AU) is used for scoring.